Fortune-Labs/alx-higher_level_programming/README.md

-This repository contains projects written in high level programming languages eg. Python as part of the ALX-Holberton Software Engineering Programme.
+This repository contains projects written in high level programming languages eg. Python as part of the ALX Software Engineering Programme.

 # About